GinNoOokami/tp/docs/tutorial/decomp.md

 While it may look large and intimidating, this is actually a relatively small actor.
 Let's examine the main sections of the file:

 * Includes: By default, only two headers are included.
 An empty header specific to the actor, and `dol2asm.h` which is needed for some special defines included by the tool.
-More will be included as the decompile more of the file.
+Additional headers may be included as we decompile more of the file.
 * Types: Most of these types are just stubs needed for the TU to successfully compile against, and will be removed as you pull in the necessary header files.
 * Forward references: These are the [mangled](https://en.wikipedia.org/wiki/Name_mangling) forward declarations for the symbols defined by the actor.
 They are necessary for the asm chunks to compile successfully.
 Can be removed once decomp is complete.
 * External references: These are the mangled external references that are used by the class.
 Eventually these will all be removed, some sooner than others.